adieunix/wiihacks-wiki/wiki/rules/rules.md

   * Continually violating a rule will get you banned.

   * All spambots will be banned permanently.

+  * Users who have convinced the majority of the modstaff that they are a direct threat to the community for any reason will be one of the only times a Redditor is permanently banned from the subreddit.

   * [Reddit's policy on circumventing bans.](https://www.reddithelp.com/en/categories/rules-reporting/account-and-community-restrictions/what-ban-evasion)

+  * All bans, even permabans will be periodically evaluated.
+So no ban is truly permanent.

 # Questions?